 Individual Records Intent Applicable Indicator Required for Compliance 39.
-Information, ▲ Personal Hygiene Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to personal hygiene.
-(O.Reg.299/10, 24(3)(iii)) SGLR Informational materials from doctors, nurses or other health professionals, from public health units, libraries or bookstores, on personal hygiene that have been shared with the person.
+Information, 🔺 Personal Hygiene Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to personal hygiene.
+(O.Reg.299/10, 24(3)(iii)) SGLR ISR Informational materials from doctors, nurses or other health professionals, from public health units, libraries or bookstores, on personal hygiene that have been shared with the person.
 Learning more about personal hygiene could also be part a goal outlined in the person's individual support plan, with any updates noted on steps taken to achieve the goal.
-It could also be an approach to support - things that the agency staff talk about or remind the individual about during daily personal care (example: asking whether a person has brushed his/her teeth).
+It could also be an approach to support - things that the agency staff talk about or remind the individual about during daily personal care (example: asking whether a person has brushed his/ her teeth).
 A letter and/or documentation confirming completion of corrective action.

 Individual Records Intent Applicable Indicator Required for Compliance 40.
-Information, ▲ Personal Fitness Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to personal fitness.
+Information, A Personal Fitness Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to personal fitness.
 (O.Reg.299/10, 24(3)(iv)) SGLR ISR A notation in a person's file about a visit to a health professional, and any informational materials from doctors, nurses or other health professionals, from public health units, libraries or bookstores, on the benefits of personal fitness that have been shared with the person.
-Also, providing information (example: pamphlets, hand-outs, websites) on the availability of activities and resources that are available in the community that might be appropriate for the person and his/her interests.
+Also, providing information (example: pamphlets, hand-outs, websites) on the availability of activities and resources that are available in the community that might be appropriate for the person and his/ her interests.
 Being aware of the importance of personal fitness could also be a goal outlined in the person's individual support plan, with any updates noted on steps taken to achieve the goal.
 A letter and/or documentation confirming completion of corrective action.

-Individual Records Intent Applicable Indicator Required for Compliance 41.
-Information, Sexual Health Each service agency shall ensure information, as applicable and appropriate, is provided to SGLR ISR A notation in a person's file about a visit to a health professional to discuss sexual health issues, and A letter and/or documentation confirming completion of corrective action. the person with respect to sexual health.
-(O.Reg.299/10, 24(3)(v)) any informational materials from health professionals, from public health units, libraries or bookstores that have been shared with the person.
-Individuals may have taken an abuse awareness and prevention course which speaks to sexual abuse and what to do if you have been abused - notations may have been made in a person's file that he/she has taken the course.
+Individual Records Intent Applicable Indicator Required for Compliance Individual Records Intent Applicable SGLR ISR Indicator A notation in a person's file about a visit to a health professional to discuss sexual health issues, and any informational materials from health professionals, from public health units, libraries or bookstores that have been shared with the person.
+Required for Compliance Individuals may have taken an abuse awareness and prevention course which speaks to sexual abuse and what to do if you have been abused - notations may have been made in a person's file that he/she has taken the course.

 Individual Records Intent Applicable Indicator Required for Compliance 42.
-Information, Health & Safety Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to behaviour that may pose a threat to the person's health, safety or well-being.
+Information, Health & Safety 🔶 Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to behaviour that may pose a threat to the person's health, safety or well- being.
 (O.Reg.299/10, 24(3)(vi)) SGLR ISR A notation in a person's file about a visit to a health professional to discuss health issues, and any informational materials from health professionals or from public health units that have been shared with the person (example:, the benefits of not smoking and how to stop smoking, the dangers of excessive alcohol consumption and/or drug use, gambling addictions, and community support resources such as Alcoholics Anonymous).
 A letter and/or documentation confirming completion of corrective action.